LewisHaley/stb-tester.com/templatematch-process.rst

 proceed onto the next step where we confirm whether the template is where we think it is.

-We refer to the process of making the heat map and determining the likelihood of find a match the "first pass" and confirming whether we have a match the "second pass".
+We call the process of making the heat map and determining the likelihood of finding a match the "first pass", and confirming whether we have a match the "second pass".
 Most of the sub-processes of which the two passes comprise produce an intermediate image.
 These images are not saved to disk usually, however they can be kept by setting the ``debugDirectory`` parameter when using